ludvikpet/02503-grind/max/exercises/Ex10-Viola-Jones/exercise_10.md

 Based on our normal-vector, we can even calculate the corresponding angle the hat should be rotated to follow the face rotation.
 The angle of rotation is measured in counter-clockwise direction compared to the horizontal axis, and as such can be calculated using the normal-vector.

 Set the boolean *ROTATE* flag as True and implement the calculation of the rotation angle.
 Store the result in *theta*, and ensure it is in degrees.
-The *rotate_object* function rotates the object using the *anchor_point* as rotation centre with the *skimage.transform.rotate* function we've worked with before.
-Use the center bottom point of the object image as the centre coordinate, i.e.:
+The *rotate_object* function rotates the object using the anchor point as rotation centre with the *skimage.transform.rotate* function we've worked with before.
+For the anchor point for alignment, use the center bottom point of the object image:
 ```python
 anchor_point = np.array([object_im_trf.shape[0]-1,object_im_trf.shape[1]//2])
 ```

 The function outputs the position of the rotation-centre post transformation aswell.

 **Note**: For larger rotation angles the object will become cropped.
 If you set the flag allow_resize=True, the rotated object image is resized such that no information is lost.
-This adds a layer of complexity, as we in this case need to correct for the resizing of the object as well.
-This is handled by the variables dy and dx
+This adds a layer of complexity, as we in this case need to correct for the resizing of the object as well, which is possible but makes the task harder.

 ### Exercise 11: Speeding things up (Optional)